Intractable Epilepsy

 What Is Intractable Epilepsy?

-Intractable epilepsy is when seizures can't be controlled by medicines.
+Intractable epilepsy is when seizures can't be completely controlled by medicines.
 (Intractable means "not easily managed or relieved.")
-It's also called refractory, uncontrolled, or drug-resistant epileptic seizures.
+It's also called refractory, uncontrolled, or drug-resistant epilepsy.

 What Happens in Intractable Epilepsy?